Gabor Fields: Orientation-Selective Level-of-Detail for Volume Rendering: Related Work

-The concept of LOD is crucial for optimizing rendering costs and providing prefiltered versions of assets to prevent aliasing.
-LOD is most commonly associated with meshes, where the geometric complexity of rendered objects is adjusted according to their size in the image space \cite{Luebke2002}.
-More similar to our approach, MIP mapping \cite{Crow1984} is a standard LOD technique for textures, where multiple prefiltered versions of textures, so-called pyramids, are stored, allowing for quick access to the appropriate level based on the texture's screen-space footprint during rendering.
-The concept of hierarchical representation has also been applied to volumes.
-One of the pioneering methods for pyramidal volume representation, introduced by Laur and Hanrahan \cite{Laur1991}, was designed for efficient rendering based on the viewer's location.
+The concept of LOD is crucial for optimizing runtime, memory usage and preventing aliasing.
+LOD is most commonly associated with meshes, where the geometric complexity of rendered objects is adjusted according to their size in the image space, either through precomputed mesh decompositions~\cite{Luebke2002, surace2023b} or through virtualized geometry~\cite{karis2021nanite}.
+For appearance, mip-mapping \cite{Crow1984} is a standard LOD technique for textures, where multiple prefiltered versions of a texture, so-called (Gaussian) pyramids, are stored, allowing for quick access to the appropriate level based on the texture's screen-space footprint during rendering.
+Higher-order appearance aggregation has also been explored, e.g. aggregating local light transport~\cite{kallweit2017,vicini2021non,bako23,weier23,zhou2025sceneagn}.
+The concept of LOD has also been applied to explicit volumes.
+One of the pioneering methods for pyramidal volumetric representations, introduced by Laur and Hanrahan \cite{Laur1991}, allowed efficient rendering based on the viewer's location by approximating projected density through kernel splatting; however, it was not possible to compute physically-based light transport on such a structure.
 Building on these ideas, Weiler et al. \shortcite{Weiler2000} proposed an approach for volumes that ensures consistent interpolation between different resolution levels.
-Additionally, while not always explicitly, more recent volumetric representations, such as \cite{Museth2013,Museth2021}, also provide a hierarchical representation.
-In contrast to these methods, our approach does not rely on a discrete volume representation.
-Instead, we represent the volume using implicit functions, specifically Gabor and Gaussian kernels.
-Closer to our work are wavelet-based hierarchical representations~\cite{Guthe2002}.
-Compared to this approach, our method offers a more expressive representation due to the flexibility of the kernels we use and analytical transmittance integrals, which are critical for efficient volumetric rendering.
+Additionally, while not always explicitly, more recent volumetric representations, such as OpenVDB~\cite{museth2013vdb} and derivative works \cite{Museth2021, neuralvdb}, also provide a hierarchy to accelerate volume rendering.
+In contrast to these methods, our approach does not rely on a discrete volumetric representation; and furthermore, enables continuous control over frequency content, without the need of static, discrete pyramid decompositions.
+We represent the volume using mixtures of explicit functions, specifically Gabor kernels.

-When considering volume rendering, and similarly to regular textures, Gaussian pyramids are constructed in the form of Mipmaps (explicitly storing box-filtered copies of the asset at octaves) or adaptive voxel grids (early pruning of the traversal towards leaf nodes to cut query time).
-These methods rely on increased storage or decreased performance at full resolution to enable a static decomposition of the asset that saves performance when rendering at larger distances or smaller objects.
+Closer to our work are wavelet-based representations~\cite{Guthe2002}.
+Compared to them, our method offers a more expressive representation due to the flexibility of the kernels (which are of arbitrary frequency, covariance and location, as opposed to fixed basis) and analytical transmittance integrals, which are critical for efficient volume rendering.